 I realized at this point while watching the movie that this was the movie Corey and I had seen being filmed downtown.
 They took my favorite store Spruce Collective and turned it into Wilson’s Collective toy/vintage shop where Jason’s grandparents work.
 Spruce is where I buy all my DIY paints and knick knacks for my home.
 It’s my one-stop inspiration shop here in Abbotsford, next to Creekside.

+Tourists love to visit the Fraser Valley, Abbotsford has so much to see and do.
 It was extremely cool to see areas of my hometown in the movie, but more than that was the movie itself.
 I haven’t cried since watching the Christmas Shoes, another heartbreaking but wonderful Christmas tale.

 I don’t know if it was because I could relate to Christine’s character as a single mother down and out doing her best to raise her kids, but having an awful ex who didn’t pay support or even give a lick about the children.
 He was just using them to hurt her.
 Or if it was moments like one in the movie where Christine has to tell the kids Santa may not come to bring them what they asked for because his elves were busy.
 The kids of course understand but Christine leaves to the kitchen with tears of a mother heartbroken filling her eyes.